Welcome to the celebration of the Second Sunday of Advent, this Sunday, Dec 9.

 1. I wonder what your favorite part of the story is so far.

 2. I wonder how Mary felt when Gabriel appeared before her and when she heard the news.

 I wonder how she felt on the journey to Bethlehem and how Joseph felt.
 And the donkey too!

 3. I wonder what we can learn from Mary and Joseph and the decisions they made from this story.
 What do they teach us about God?

 4. I wonder where you are in this story.
-What part of this story is about you?
+What part of this story is about you or for you?